STS (TV channel): 2002–2008: The Era of Alexander Rodnyansky

 By the early 2000s, STS's audience share under Roman Petrenko stabilized at around 5–6%.
 In 2001, STS ranked as Russia’s fifth most popular television channel, with an audience nearly equal to that of the meter-band channel TV-6.
 To further boost ratings STS, positioned as a youth channel since its inception with predominantly foreign content, aimed to reposition itself for family audiences and increase domestically produced programming.

 Under new leadership, this transformation began: in 2002, STS underwent a management change, with Alexander Rodnyansky replacing Roman Petrenko as General Director, who radically overhauled programming strategy.

 Rodnyansky assembled a creative team.
-Notably, Alexander Tsekalo significantly contributed to weekend programming during his tenure at STS from 2002–2007.
+Notably, Alexander Tsekalo significantly contributed to weekend programming during his tenure at STS from 2002 to 2007.
 The channel expanded its journalism offerings, introducing programs like Details hosted by Tina Kandelaki, Stories in Detail with Sergei Mayorov, and Cinema in Detail with Fyodor Bondarchuk.
 Entertainment shows like You’re a Supermodel and Life Is Beautiful, alongside the intellectual quiz The Smartest hosted by Kandelaki, gained popularity.
-Comedians such as Tatyana Lazareva and Mikhail Shats, known for TV-6’s O.S.P.
+Comedians such as Tatyana Lazareva and Mikhail Shats, known for TV-6's O.S.P.
 Studio and 33 Square Meters, moved to STS in 2002 with these projects.
 Later, Lazareva, Shats, and Alexander Pushnoy pioneered improvisational shows like Good Jokes and Thank God You're Here!.

-During the Dubrovka theater siege on October 24, 2002, STS, under Rodnyansky’s initiative, aired programming from the Echo-TV company (including Now in Russia and Sincerely Yours).
+During the Dubrovka theater siege on October 24, 2002, STS, under Rodnyansky's initiative, aired programming from the Echo-TV company (including Now in Russia and Sincerely Yours).
 Previously, the channel had avoided political content, positioning itself as purely entertainment-focused.

 STS also prioritized serialized content.
 In fall 2003, STS launched a lineup of domestic TV series.
-The most successful included the historical drama Poor Nastya (Russia’s first telenovela produced using Hollywood-style back-to-back filming), sitcoms My Fair Nanny and Who's the Boss?, dramedy Don't Be Born Beautiful, and adaptations of detective novels by Darya Dontsova (Dasha Vasilyeva: Amateur Sleuth) and Tatyana Ustinova (My Personal Enemy, The Myth of the Perfect Man).
+The most successful included the historical drama Poor Nastya (Russia's first telenovela produced using Hollywood-style back-to-back filming), sitcoms My Fair Nanny and Who's the Boss?, dramedy Don't Be Born Beautiful, and adaptations of detective novels by Darya Dontsova (Dasha Vasilyeva: Amateur Sleuth) and Tatyana Ustinova (My Personal Enemy, The Myth of the Perfect Man).
 From this point, Russian series gradually displaced foreign shows in prime time, partly due to the latter's low ratings.
 By 2009, domestic series relegated Western shows to late-night and morning slots, including Grey's Anatomy, Charmed, Xena: Warrior Princess, The O.C., Smallville, The Big Bang Theory, and Nip/Tuck.

 By 2002, STS was Russia's fourth most-watched channel.
 Until mid-2006, its ratings steadily rose, nearing those of the meter-band channel NTV.
 In 2005, STS achieved its highest-ever audience share of 10.3% (data for "Russia, All 4+").
 However, from late 2006 to early 2008, STS experienced a decline, attributed to underperforming series like Petya the Magnificent, The Thirty-Somethings, and Heartbreakers.